Hakorr/Userscripts/Aternos.com/README.md

 *(This section was last updated 12.12.2021, and was made to help you build your own scripts by understanding the structure better.)*

+> [Violentmonkey](https://violentmonkey.github.io) and Chromium are recommended, the scripts were built using them.

 * [Basic structure](#basic-structure)
 * [Bypassing the Anti-Adblock](#bypassing-the-anti-adblock)
 	* [A look inside the Base64 encoded JavaScript file](#a-look-inside-the-base64-encoded-javascript-file)